EGG OF PHOENIX

 TWO HUMAN BEINGS WHO LOOK INTO EACH OTHER'S EYES FOR THE FIRST TIME.

-On October 12, 2018, on the occasion of what is remembered as the day of the discovery of America and in the United States is celebrated as the Columbus Day, AJ Goldman a Native American artist and Lucia Palmero an Italian performer, gave life to an artistic action aimed to celebrate a new way of establishing a human contact and a bridge between two worlds.
+On October 12, 2018, on the occasion of what is remembered as the day of the discovery of America and in the United States is celebrated as Columbus Day, AJ Goldman, a Native American artist, and Lucia Palmero, an Italian performer, gave life to an artistic action aimed to celebrate a new way of establishing a human contact and a bridge between two worlds.

-During the performance, AJ wore a golden mask of Italian origins to symbolize the close correlation in the collective imagination between the idea of “New World” and “discovery” with the thirst for possession of new resources, of gold and of natural resources.
+During the performance, AJ wore a golden mask of Italian origins to symbolize the close correlation in the collective imagination between the idea of a "New World" and "Discovery" with the thirst for possession of new resources, of gold and natural resources.

-Before even knowing each other, AJ Goldman and Lucia Palmero were both conducting their own research on the figure of Christopher Columbus respectively from Santa Fe in New Mexico USA and from Ventimiglia, Italy.
+Before even knowing each other, AJ Goldman and Lucia Palmero were researching the figure of Christopher Columbus, respectively, from Santa Fe in New Mexico, USA, and Ventimiglia, Italy.

-When a mutual friend, have come to know their common research focus, put them in touch, they spent more than a year deepening and exchanging documentation by communicating virtually.
+When a mutual friend came to know their common research focus and put them in touch, they spent more than a year deepening and exchanging documentation by communicating virtually.

-When it was presented to them the opportunity to share their research at the Museum of World Cultures in Genoa on October 12th, they decided that only at the time of the performance, they would have celebrated their meeting in a special way, by finally looking into their eyes for the first time.
+They were presented with the opportunity to share their research at the Museum of World Cultures in Genoa on October 12, and they decided that only at the time of the performance would they uniquely celebrate their meeting by finally looking into their eyes for the first time.

-For this reason, for the five days prior to the performance, despite AJ Goldman had arrived in Italy to prepare the event in advance, they both wore glasses to avoid looking at each other’s face and eyes.
+For this reason, for the five days before the performance, despite AJ Goldman having arrived in Italy to prepare for the event in advance, they both wore glasses to avoid looking at each other's faces and eyes.